IreneMarin/FEND-project-3-arcade/README.md

 - ~~Gems:~~
   - ~~1 blue gem: to walk underwater (in the checkObstacles)~~
   - ~~1 green gem: to walk through trees (in the checkObstacles)~~
+- When picking item, item goes small in hand, and afterwrads dissapears and appears at counter

 ### Items to interact
 - ~~Interact: try to go over door or chest --> checkObstacles --> if key --> do something~~